 The Prevalence of Gram-Negative Microorganisms Isolated from VentilatorAssociated Pneumonia Patients in the Intensive Care Units of Southwest of Iran

-Increasing microbial resistance is a severe threat to global public health.
-One of the most common diseases in the intensive care unit is ventilator-associated pneumonia.
+Methods: The method of this research was non-interactive and descriptive.
 This study was carried out from January to March 2018, at the Golestan Hospital of Ahvaz.
-Patients with ventilator-associated pneumonia were included in the study.
+Patients with ventilator-associated pneumonia (VAP) were included in the study.
 The prevalence of resistant gram-negative microorganisms was studied through reported laboratory antibiogram results of cultures.

-Based on the results of the study, From 373 hospitalized patients, 38 (10.2%) were diagnosed with VAP.
-From the 57 respiratory cultures performed, overall 90 microorganisms were isolated, from which Enterobacter with 36 cases (39.5%) and E.Coli with 28 cases (30.7%) was most frequently compared to other organisms.
-Of the 90 organisms responsible for the infection, 43 cases (47.2%) were MDR microorganisms and 47 (51.6%) were XDR microorganisms.
+Results: From 373 hospitalized patients, 38 (10.2%) were diagnosed with VAP.
+From the 57 respiratory cultures performed, overall 90 microorganisms were isolated, from which Enterobacter with 36 cases (39.5%) and E.Coli with 28 cases (30.7%) were most frequently compared to other organisms.
+From the 90 organisms responsible for the infection, 43 cases (47.2%) were Multiple drug-resistant (MDR) microorganisms and 47 (51.6%) were Extensively drug-resistant (XDR) microorganisms.
 Enterobacter and E.Coli were the most prevalent MDR microorganisms with 17 cases (39.5%) and 13 (30.2%), respectively.
 Also, these two microorganisms were the most abundant XDR microorganisms with 19 cases (40.4%) and 15 (31.9%), respectively.

-The results show the requirement of robust antibiotic monitoring and the optimization of antibiotic use in order to prevent the progression of antibiotic resistance in these units.
+Conclusion:The results show the requirement of robust antibiotic monitoring and the optimization of antibiotic use in order to prevent the progression of antibiotic resistance in these units.